tc39/proposal-decorators/README.md

 - `isStatic`: Whether or not the value is a `static` class element.
 Only applies to class elements.
 - `isPrivate`: Whether or not the value is a private class element.
 Only applies to class elements.
 - `addInitializer`: Allows the user to add additional initialization logic.
 This is available for all decorators which operate per-class, as opposed to per-instance (in other words, decorators which do not have kind `"field"` - discussed in more detail below).
-- `setMetadata`: Allows the user to define some metadata to be associated with this property.
-This metadata can then be accessed on the class via `Symbol.metadata`.
+- `addMetadata`: Allows the user to define some metadata to be associated with the class.
+This metadata can later be accessed on the class via `Symbol.metadata`.
 See the section on Metadata below for more details.

 See the Decorator APIs section below for a detailed breakdown of each type of decorator and how it is applied.